-- 1. Individualized one-on-one tutoring on mutually agreed on times up to five (5) hours per week - 2.
-Use of tape recorders to record lectures - 3.
-Time-and half for assignments, quizzes, and exams. - 4.
-Private rooms to reduce distractions during tests and exams - 5.
+- 1. Use of tape recorders to record lectures - 2.
+Time-and half for assignments, quizzes, and exams. - 3.
+Private rooms to reduce distractions during tests and exams - 4.
 Use of scratch blank paper during exams.
 The used/unused scratch paper must be submitted to the instructor at the end of the exam